Create-Technology-S4/.github/profile/README.md

 #### Week 18 (Client Project, Sprint 3)

 To fully showcase our final product, we ensured that our room was fully setup for the demo day.
-The final room represent months of collborative research and development.
-When our client visted, we have demonstrated our application and how it relates to their needs.
-Tim, as well as most visiters, was impressed and wanted to learn more about the application and how it works technically.
-I was incharge of explaining the more technical details and providing information about the APIs useds, the process behind generating data etc.
+The final room represent months of collaborative research and development.
+When our client visited, we have demonstrated our application and how it relates to their needs.
+Tim, as well as most visitors, was impressed and wanted to learn more about the application and how it works technically.
+I was in charge of explaining the more technical details and providing information about the APIs used, the process behind generating data etc.

 #